 Chiang Mai, Thailand, and Luang Prabang, Laos, are both prominent stops on the famous Banana Pancake Trail that circulates around Southeast Asia (including Vietnam and Cambodia, too).
-Luang Prabang is a backpacker haven about 721 kilometers (448 miles) from Chiang Mai and 324 kilometers (201 miles) from Laos' capital, Vientiane.
+Luang Prabang is a backpacker haven about 450 miles (724 kilometers) from Chiang Mai and 201 miles (324 kilometers) from Laos' capital, Vientiane.
 It has become a major tourist destination because it's where the infamous "slow boat"—the two-day boat that transports budget travelers from Thailand to Laos—arrives and departs from.
-If multi-day boat rides aren't your thing, though, you can also travel by bus or, for a bit more money, by plane.
+If multi-day boat rides aren't your thing, though, you can also travel by bus or plane.

 |Bus||20 hours||from $40||Budget traveling|

 |Plane||1 hour, 15 minutes||from $155||Arriving on a time crunch|

 |Boat||1 or 2 days||from $55||Sightseeing and adventure|

 |Car||14 hours, 20 minutes||450 miles (724 kilometers)||Stopping along the way|

 What Is the Cheapest Way to Get From Chiang Mai to Luang Prabang?